status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/prerequisites.md

     ```

 === "Windows"
-    To build Fluffy on Windows, the MinGW-w64 build environment is recommended.
+    To build the Nimbus Portal client on Windows, the MinGW-w64 build environment is recommended.

     - Install Mingw-w64 for your architecture using the "[MinGW-W64 Online Installer](https://sourceforge.net/projects/mingw-w64/files/)":